Commencement

 Commencement staff members will provide an initial check before directing you to join the queue to have your wristband scanned for entry.
 While you may use any of these entry points, certain intersections are recommended below to help with traffic flow.

-For the Master’s Ceremony on Saturday: Guests are encouraged to enter at either entry point on Prospect Street.
-Graduating master’s and professional students should arrive at the Thayer Street entry points to line up for the master’s procession preceding the ceremony.
+For the Master’s Ceremony on Saturday: The College Green area will close at noon and reopen at 1:30 p.m. on Saturday for those with registered wristbands and access badges.
+Guests may enter at either entry point on Prospect Street.
+Graduating master’s and professional students should arrive at a Thayer Street entry point to line up for the master’s procession preceding the ceremony.

 Please note: The Prospect and Waterman streets entry point will close at 9:15 a.m. to allow the Procession to pass; guests arriving between 9:15 a.m. and 10:15 a.m. should use the entry point at Prospect and George streets.